Kocal/blog/posts/2023-11-12-listen-to-doctrine-events-on-entities-given-a-php-attribute.md

   - doctrine
   - doctrine entity listener
 date: 2023-11-12
-summary: Learn how to listen to Doctrine events thanks to a PHP attribute.
+description: Learn how to listen to Doctrine events thanks to a PHP attribute.
 dependencies:
   - PHP
   - Symfony